Tabloid Witch Award logo

 If my film loses one year, can I re-enter it next year?

+No. Each film can enter only once.
 A few films have been entered several times, in different years.
-But the Tabloid Witch keeps good records and remembers past entries.
-If you already entered a film, and it didn't win, there's no point in entering the same film in another year.
+But the Tabloid Witch keeps good records and remembers past entries (even if you change the film's title, as some past entrants have done).
+If you already entered a film and it didn't win, there's no point in entering the same film in another year.

 "Hollywood Investigator" and "HollywoodInvestigator.com" and "Tabloid Witch" and "Tabloid Witch Award" trademarks are currently unregistered, but pending registration upon need for protection against improper use.
 The idea of marketing these terms as a commodity is a protected idea under the Lanham Act.
 15 U.S.C. s 1114(1) (1994) (defining a trademark infringement claim when the plaintiff has a registered mark); 15 U.S.C. s 1125(a) (1994) (defining an action for unfair competition in the context of trademark infringement when the plaintiff holds an unregistered mark).